iamtoyosee/Black_Sniffer/README.md

 ## Usage

-   To run the port sniffer, use the following command:
+   To run the black sniffer, use the following command:

    ```bash
    ./black-sniffer [OPTIONS]